 Skin tests, in most situations, are preferable because (1) the results are available immediately, (2) they are less expensive and (3) they are more sensitive to subtle allergies.

 A blood test is appropriate in certain situations, particularly when you (1) cannot suspend antihistamine therapy which can inhibit skin tests, (2) have widespread skin disease making skin testing difficult, (3) are so sensitive to the allergen that the test might be risky or (4) cannot be skin tested for some other reason.

 Like all medical treatments, allergy shots (immunotherapy) can have side effects.
 Your doctor will discuss this with you in detail.
 Under no circumstances should you consider allergy shots without at least an attempt at avoidance of the troublesome allergen.
 For instance, cat allergy shots are no substitute for cat avoidance.
 Some allergens, though, such as grass pollen, are almost unavoidable.

-Why is it that frequent exposure to an allergen can increase sensitivity and cause allergic reaction, yet repeated exposure to an allergen in allergy shots helps build ups immunity?
+Why is it that frequent exposure to an allergen can increase sensitivity and cause allergic reactions, yet repeated exposure to an allergen in allergy shots helps build up immunity?

 Regularly scheduled, repeated exposure to small amounts of an allergen can lead to immunity, whereas infrequent and erratic exposure does not confer immunity but increases the likelihood of producing allergen sensitization.

 Irregular exposure to allergens can lead to the production of antibodies (called IgE-mediated antibodies).
 The presence of these antibodies, when exposed to an allergen can lead to an allergic reaction.